 Because no one would be able to use private ownership of the means of production and the threat of starvation as a weapon to steal the surplus value other people create, no one would ever be able to amass the fortunes that are possible under capitalism.
 No one in all of human history has ever earned a billion dollars, but capitalism has let a few greedy sociopaths steal billions of dollars from workers, and then use that stolen wealth to reshape the world in their own image.
 In a mutualist economy, a skilled craftsperson or a hard worker could certainly have a comfortable existence, but their maximum wealth would be limited by the value that an individual can create over a lifetime.
 On the other end of the scale no one would be paid starvation wages and left destitute.
 It’s not perfect equality, but it is freedom.

 Libertarian Socialism and Defense

-Defense and policing in all forms of libertarian socialism follows a militia model – not like the crazy right wing “militia’s” in the US, but a democratically run and accountable version of the national guard or the Swiss militia.
+Defense and policing in all forms of libertarian socialism follows a militia model – not like the crazy right wing “militia’s” in the US, but a democratically run and accountable version of the national guard.
 It would be made up of citizens who have other jobs but spend a set portion of their time every year training and are able to step in protect their fellow citizens as needed.
 In times of conflict, the result would be similar to the CNT’s democratically run worker’s militias that fought fascism in Catalonia in the 30’s or the Zapatista and Kurdish YPG where volunteer citizen armies have successfully repelled aggressive States and liberated their homelands.

 The end result of this is a global network of networks, free people and communities self-managing their own affairs.
 It would be a society with no States, no clear borders, no presidents, no CEO’s, no extremes of wealth.
 That’s my utopia.